Aurilla/big-data/index.md

 #### USN, Kongsberg

+Provides direct and practical overview of Agile Methods with Specific Focus on SCRUM to provide pointers for Certification (Professional Scrum Master).

+## Course content
+This course provides a practical overview of Agile methods by starting with the Agile Manifesto and leading the participants into the details of Agile practices.
+With specific focus on SCRUM, this introductory course presents agile practices of Story cards, Walls, Scrum Team formation and Daily stand-ups.

 You can use the [editor on GitHub](https://github.com/Aurilla/big-data/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.